Dana Point State Marine Conservation Area

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 The Dana Point area is within the traditional territory of the Tongva and Acjachemen peoples.
 They were skilled in hunting and fishing, and extremely knowledgeable in using the abundant and productive marine resources for food, tools, and art.
 These Tribes developed several specialized crafts and tools, including nets, fishhooks, and tule canoes.
 The canoes enabled travel offshore and access to deeper water marine resources within the kelp beds.

-European expeditions in the area first occurred in 1542, although large-scale settlement did not begin until the mid-1700s during the era of the San Gabriel and San Juan Capistrano missions.
-Lands near Dana Point were primarily used as cattle and sheep ranchlands, as well as agricultural farms for decades, continuing into the 1970s.
+European expeditions first traveled through the area in 1542, but large-scale settlement did not begin until the mid-1700s during the era of the San Gabriel and San Juan Capistrano missions.
+Lands near Dana Point were primarily used as cattle and sheep ranchlands and agricultural farms for decades, continuing into the 1970s.
 Capistrano Bay, now known as Dana Point, was a popular port for ships involved in the hide trade.
 Hippolyte de Bouchard, a French Argentine sailor who was known in the early 1800s as "California's only pirate" regularly anchored at Capistrano Bay and is rumored to have buried loot along the coastline north of Dana Point.

 Recreation